gtoonstra/remap/README.md

 Remap is an implementation of MapReduce in pure python.

-The name is derived from the stages of reduce, map and python: REduce MApper Python and the name itself is a pretty powerful reference that should be easy to remember.
+The name is derived from the stages of reduce, map and python: REduce MApper Python

+and its order suggests there's some remapping to be done.
+Other than that, the name itself is a pretty powerful reference that should be easy to remember.

 The focus of this implementation is on:
 - Very low complexity and number of steps for installation